 The flavor profile plays well with almost everything.
 Because you can make it in advance and it’s easy to transport, it’s a great recipe to make and take to potlucks, too!

-- Oil – a neutral oil like canola or grape seed is preferred, but you can also use olive oil or vegetable oil.
-Whatever you have on hand.
+- Oil – A neutral oil like canola or grape seed is preferred, but you can also use olive oil or vegetable oil.

-- In a large bowl, stir onion into sour cream.
+- Combine – In a large bowl, combine onion and sour cream.

 - Allow it to marinate for up to 24 hours for the best flavor, but it can be served immediately.